Nirsenior/F1DataSet/README.md

 **Data Sources**
 dataset from Wikipedia of all Formula 1 drivers.
-Link to source: https://en.wikipedia.org/wiki/List_of_Formula_One_drivers The data is accurate as of the 2023 Bahrain Grand Prix.
-Drivers who only participated in Friday practice and who were not actuall
+Link to source: https://en.wikipedia.org/wiki/List_of_Formula_One_drivers

 Data Cleaning and Preprocessing
 The following steps were taken: